polterguy/polterguy.github.io/dashboard/users-roles/index.md

   image: /assets/images/wizard-helping-his-village.webp
 ---

 The Users & Roles component allows you to manage and administrate users and roles in your system, and/or create new users and roles.
 This component is what allows you to control how others are accessing your system.
-You might for instance have 3 different roles in your company, being C-level executives, managers, and employers.
-Typically these 3 different roles should not have access to the same parts, so you want to associate users belonging to these different roles to different roles in Magic.
+You might for instance have 3 different roles in your company, being C-level executives, managers, and employees.
+Typically these 3 different roles should not have access to the same parts, so you want to associate users with these different roles in Magic.

 ![Screenshot of how to create a new user in Magic](/images/auth.jpg)